 The timeline for notifying passengers of schedule changes can vary depending on the airline and the specific circumstances.
 In general, airlines strive to inform passengers as soon as possible to minimize any inconvenience caused.

 According to regulations set by aviation authorities, airlines are required to notify passengers of significant schedule changes at least 14 days in advance.
-This allows passengers enough time to make alternative arrangements if needed.

 Passenger Rights